Learning and Teaching Strategy

 - the development of the whole person, respecting and nurturing the inherent dignity and potential of each individual

-- the integration of excellent teaching, research and knowledge exchange
+- the integration of excellent teaching, research and enterprise

 - the power of higher education to enrich individuals, communities and nations

 - our friendly, inclusive and professional community of students and staff, preparing individuals to contribute to a just and sustainable future.

 The Learning and Teaching Strategy underpins the University Strategic Framework 2015-2022 which supports the mission inspired by our Church of England foundation, 'to pursue excellence in higher education; transforming individuals, creating knowledge, enriching communities and building a sustainable future.'

 - Recognise that the CCCU learning community is interconnected with local, national and international workplaces and global challenges and aim to produce graduates able and equipped to contribute to these wider social purposes.

 - Aspire to provide an inclusive learning community which recognises the diversity of our staff, students, disciplines and campuses and aim to provide an equitable learning experience across these differences.

 - Continue to enhance academic excellence in learning, teaching and assessment as a partnership between staff and students and recognise the scholarship of learning and teaching as a core foundation for excellence.